DPDK/dpdk/doc/guides/prog_guide/link_bonding_poll_mode_drv_lib.rst

         mac=00:1e:67:1d:fd:1d

-*   xmit_policy: Optional parameter which defines the transmission policy when the bonded device is in  balance mode.
+*   xmit_policy: Optional parameter which defines the transmission policy when the bonding device is in  balance mode.
 If not user specified this defaults to l2 (layer 2) forwarding, the other transmission policies available are l23 (layer 2+3) and l34 (layer 3+4)